rjlatail/NYC_311_Forecasting/README.md

 ADF Statistic: -2.5208859123946588
 p-value: 0.11047490316084208

-<b><span style="color:red">Not stationary</span></b>.
+**Not stationary**.
 Because the p-value is not less than 0.05, and the statistic is not very large, it is not clear that the data is stationary.
 In order to transform the data into a stationary dataset, one-period differencing will be applied.
 After that transformation, the ADF test is run again:

 ADF Statistic (1st diff): -21.56754139806522
 p-value (1st diff): 0.0

-<b><span style="color:#15B01A">Stationary</span></b>.
+**Stationary**.
 The data is now clearly stationary.
-Further modeling can now be done.
+Next, the p and q terms must be established.
+To do, the Autocorrelation Function and Partial Autocorrelation Function creates "lollipop" charts to help visually determine the likely terms:

+INSERT LOLLIPOP CHARTS

+The drop-off after 1 term in each chart suggests that p = 1 and q = 1.
+The oscillation makes it difficult to determine for sure.
+Notably, the 7-day pattern of spikes suggests 7-day seasonality.
+The first simple model will be ARIMA(1,1,1).

 - ARIMA(1,1,1)
 - SARIMA(1,1,1)(1,1,1,7)